Akshatau/M1_Calendar_App/1_Requirements/README.md

 ## a)High Level Requirements:
 * HLR-1: Display of calendar.
+* HLR-1: Determine whether input year is a leap year or not.
+* LLR-1: Locate first day of the year falls on which day.
+* LLR-1: Calender operations.

 * HLR-1: Display of To-Do List.
-* HLR-1: Application should be user friendly.
+//* HLR-1: Application should be user friendly.
+* HLR-1: View To-Do List.
+* HLR-1: Create To-Do List.
+* HLR-1: Delete To-Do List.
-* HLR-1:
+* HLR-1: Update To-Do List.
-* HLR-2: Operations on tasks.
-* HLR-3: Updation of tasks.
-* HLR-4: Display tasks.

 ## b)Low Level Requirements:
+- LLR-1.1: Change the colour of window to make your page appealing.
-- LLR-1.1: Input data(year) is accesed from users.
+- LLR-1.1: Fetch input from the users about year.
-- LLR-1.2: Format of monthly view of twelve months is selected for particular year.
-- LLR-1.3: Calculation of leap year.
-- LLR-1.4: Find the first day of year falls on which day.
+- LLR-1.1: Print the headings of calendar with year along with borders.
-- LLR-1.5: Account the last day of the year.
+- LLR-1.1: Print the heading of weekdays of month.
 #
-- LLR-2.1: Access users choice to add or delete tasks.
-- LLR-2.2: Selection of date and month for addition of task.
-- LLR-2.3: Add new task if no task is present.
-- LLR-2.4: Selection of date and month for deletion of task.
-- LLR-2.5: Delete the present task.
-- LLR-2.6: Deletion is invalid when there are no events created.
+- LLR-1.1: Usage of appropriate formulas to find leap year.
+- LLR-1.1: According to input year is leap year or not return the number of days in month February.
 #
+- LLR-1.1: Usage of formula to find when is first day of year
+#
+/////
+#
+- LLR-1.1: Change the colour of window to make your page appealing.
+- LLR-1.1: Display menu.
+- LLR-1.1: Fetch option from the users from a menu.
+#
+- LLR-1.1: Clear window.
+- LLR-1.1: Start to display from first To-Do list item.
+- LLR-1.2: Access one by one elements and diplay upto last element of list.
+- LLR-1.3: Print message as Empty when there are no elements in List.
+#
+- LLR-1.1: Clear window.
+- LLR-1.1: Confirm addition of an element to lists.
+- LLR-1.4: Create some memory for new element.
+- LLR-1.5: Addition of elements should be one after the other with first come preferance.
+#
+- LLR-1.1: Clear window.
+- LLR-1.1: Confirm deletion of an element from lists.
+- LLR-1.4: Free some memory if element is deleted from list.
+- LLR-1.5: Deletion of an element from list is impposible when list is empty.
+#
+- LLR-2.1: Update list with items if any operation like adiition or deletion of items fom list is performed
+#
 - LLR-3.1: For addition of task operation, increase task count by one.
 - LLR-3.2: For deletion of task operation, decrease task count by one.
 #
+- LLR-1.1: Clear window.
+- LLR-1.1: Change the colour of window to make your page appealing.
-- LL4-4.1: Access input from user to view all tasks on particular date
+- LL4-4.1: Access input from user to switch to calendar mode or To-Do List mode.
-- LLR-4.2: Input date.
+- LLR-4.2: Input option.
-- LLR-4.3: Print error if there are no tasks present.
+- LLR-4.3: Display error if other option is choosen.
-- LLR-4.4: Count number of tasks assigned.

 # SWOT Analysis
 ## Strengths:.